๐Ÿ†Brand Management and Strategy

 Competence

-• Reliability and expertise instill consumer confidence, particularly critical in high-stakes purchase decisions
+• Reliability and expertise instill consumer confidence, which is particularly critical in high-stakes purchase decisions

 • Quality signals reduce perceived risk, making competence essential for finance, healthcare, and B2B technology brands

-Compare: Sincerity vs. Competence—both build trust, but sincerity emphasizes emotional authenticity while competence emphasizes functional reliability.
-An FRQ asking about brand trust strategies should distinguish between these two pathways.
+Compare: Sincerity vs. Competence.
+Both build trust, but sincerity emphasizes emotional authenticity while competence emphasizes functional reliability.
+If an FRQ asks about brand trust strategies, distinguish between these two pathways.

 Aspiration-Based Dimensions